 Adequate safeguard should be in place to protect the interests of customers during the trial.
 For some cases, it may be necessary to make known to the customers that they are put into the pilot run with which the related supervisory requirements may not be fully complied.
 There may be cases where appropriate arrangements should be made for customers to withdraw from the trial (e.g. refund of premiums) or to receive fair compensation for financial losses caused by failure of the trial.

-The insurer should be ready for the test in the Sandbox with adequate resources and should be able to demonstrate that the Insurtech initiative is ready for testing.
+The authorized insurer or the licensed insurance broker company should be ready for the test in the Sandbox with adequate resources and should be able to demonstrate that the Insurtech initiative is ready for testing.

-The insurer should present to the IA an exit strategy for the pilot run if it has to be terminated without success.
+The authorized insurer or the licensed insurance broker company should present to the IA an exit strategy for the pilot run if it has to be terminated without success.
 The Sandbox is not a means to bypass applicable and related supervisory requirements.

 Other relevant considerations